 Required IT skills

-Students are assumed to have IT skills appropriate to the second year of communications studies, including foundational A/V capture and editing.
+Students are assumed to have ICT skills appropriate to a level 2 Communications & Media unit, including basic A/V capture and editing.

 Work placement, internships or practicums